-GF(1) Firms should participate in coordinated general consumer education and awareness campaigns (a) Firms should take reasonable steps to raise awareness and educate Customers about APP scams and the risk of fraudsters using their accounts as 'mule accounts'.
-Firms should do this by undertaking their own campaigns, and/or participating in, contributing to, or promoting, campaigns undertaken by other relevant parties;
+GF1 Firms should participate in coordinated general consumer education and awareness campaigns (a) Firms should take reasonable steps to raise awareness and educate Customers about APP scams and the risk of fraudsters using their accounts as 'mule accounts'.
+Firms should do this by undertaking their own campaigns, and/or participating in, contributing to, or promoting, campaigns undertaken by other relevant parties.

-GF(2) Firms should collect and provide statistics on APP scams to their relevant trade bodies.
-The G GF(Z) categories of APP scam statistics are set out in the Annex to the Practitioner Guide.
+GF2 Firms should collect and provide statistics on APP scams to: (a) their relevant trade bodies; and (b) be able to collate and submit these, as required, to the Lending Standards Board or Payment Systems Regulator.

+Note: The categories of APP scam statistics are set out in the Annex to the Practitioner Guide.

-GF(3) Firms should have processes and procedures in place to help with Customer aftercare (a) Firms should take reasonable steps so that outcomes for Customers who have been victims of an APP scam, whether they have been reimbursed or not, go further and include, for example, further education measures, referrals for advice, and other tools enabling Customers to protect themselves.
+GF3 Firms should have processes and procedures in place to help with Customer aftercare (a) Firms should take reasonable steps so that outcomes for Customers who have been victims of an APP scam, whether they have been reimbursed or not, go further and include, for example, further education measures, referrals for advice, and other tools enabling Customers to protect themselves.
 Leading examples can be found in the Annex to the Practitioner Guide.